JohnRyland/DevelopmentEnvironment/README.md

 Set up for a development environment on different platforms

+# Getting started

+It is not assumed that you have git installed, however this is a git repository, so the suggested way to get started is to download these files as a zip from github, extract them and then run the init script.

+# Running the scripts

 There is an init.sh script here that can detect the platform and install the various packages.
 On Linux and macOS, the script can run natively.
 On Windows the script however requires a shell to be installed first.